aldaris/opensso/products/j2eeagents/weblogic/v10/sampleapp/readme.txt

 --------------------------------
-Note, before deploying the sample application, please be sure that you have deployed the Agent Application, which should have been done after installing the agent.This was explained in the Sun Java System Federated Access Manager Policy Agent 3.0 Guide for BEA WebLogic Server/Portal 10.0 in the chapter which outlined the post-installation tasks.
+Note, before deploying the sample application, please be sure that you have deployed the Agent Application, which should have been done after installing the agent.
+This is explained in the Sun Java System Federated Access Manager Policy Agent 3.0 Guide for BEA WebLogic Server/Portal 10.0 in the chapter which outlined the post-installation tasks.

 To deploy the application, do the following:

 Go to BEA WebLogic server console and deploy the sample application.

 Running the Sample Application